 Thinking is involved in using the Loci Method, no doubt about it.
 But thinking without overthinking is achievable, and today you’ll learn precisely how.

 How To Defeat The Over-thinker By Becoming A Mnemonic Mechanic

 The first problem with overthinking is how it slows you down.
 Usually, you can just use two questions to dissolve any such thoughts.

-For example, imagine walking into a business meeting.
+To take this principle further, imagine walking into a business meeting.

 You meet three potential investors.
 Learning their names, on the spot is pretty important, wouldn’t you say?

 Well, if you want that ability, you don’t have the luxury of time to overthink the situation.

 Instead, you need a system in place so you can deal with those three names, without thinking about the technique needed to memorize them.
 Everything should happen (almost) on autopilot.
 You just plug those names into your system and recall them effortlessly on demand.